DataGalaxy named in Gartner D&A Governance Platform Magic Quadrant

-A common query that arises in the big data management world is the differentiation between a data owner and a data steward.
-This article aims to shed light on their distinct roles, highlighting their responsibilities and how they converge in the grand scheme of data management.
+A common query in the big data management world is how to differentiate between a data owner and a data steward.
+This article aims to illuminate their distinct roles, highlight their responsibilities, and explain how they converge in the grand scheme of data management.

 Data owner: The ultimate authority

-In any organization, the role of a data owner cannot be understated.
+The role of a data owner cannot be understated in any organization.
 This pivotal position, often misconstrued simply as a titular one, goes far beyond nominal authority.
 A data owner typically holds a significant mantle of responsibility over specific datasets within an entity.
 They serve as the lynchpin, bridging the gap between data as an abstract entity and its tangible impact on business operations and strategies.

 The term "ownership" in this context doesn't denote exclusivity but embodies a heightened sense of accountability.
 Entrusted with pivotal decision-making rights related to their designated datasets, data owners wield the authority to grant or restrict access, instate security protocols, and even make decisions on data disposition.
 Their overarching presence ensures that data isn't just stored and accessed but is leveraged effectively to drive organizational value.